 5. They want to be independent and don’t want someone else taking control, i.e. you brushing their teeth for them.

-What Should You Do When Your Toddler Won’t Brush Their Teeth?
+What To Do When Your Toddler Won’t Brush Their Teeth

 Once you’ve figured out or pinpointed a possible cause of the toddler teeth brushing struggle, now you’re ready to try out some solutions to the problem.